 Timothy Burris has performed throughout Europe and the US, both as a soloist and an accompanist.
 He has appeared in concert with such esteemed artists as the mezzo Jennifer Lane and the keyboardist Robert Hill, as well as under the baton of Peter Schreier and René Clemencic, among others.
 In a review of The Songs of Philip Rosseter, Part II, The Lute Society Magazine said of his skills as an accompanist: “Burris … plays with beautiful tone and is an absolutely first-class accompanist.”
 Read more.

-BM in Music Performance, University of Southern Maine; MM in Performance and Pedagogy, Westminster Choir College
+B.M.
+Performance, University of Southern Maine; M.M.
+Performance and Pedagogy, Westminster Choir College